 GNI does not sponsor “official” events in any local/regional area.
 We leave that up to our affiliated and non-affiliated nudist clubs throughout the world.
-The only official GNI events are our annual Gathering held in August in Pennsylvania, our NakedFest event held in early summer in northern Maryland, two Bone Island Bare It All Weekend events held in Key West each July and December and other cities are coming on board, and the Nude Adventures co-sponsored with Source Events.
-We would love to find a location for a second Gathering (to be held in the winter) in a warm location.
+The only official GNI events are our annual Gathering held in August in Pennsylvania, our NakedFest event held in early summer in northern Maryland, two Bone Island Bare It All Weekend events held in Key West each July and December and other cities are coming on board, and other naturist events we may plan in the future.
 GNI will make announcements of additional venues that are planned as negotiations are finalized.

 An annual membership is $40 and there are multiple year options to consider which gives you an incremental price reduction.
 See our Membership Rates link for a detailed schedule of current rates.
 GNI reserves the right to change these rates at any time without advance notice.